 - Portfolio of learning and evidence of skills assessed

-Guided learning hours: – It is recommended that the teaching time for the Wine and Beverage List Development module is no less than 6 hours and should be no more than 8 hours.
+Guided learning hours: – It is recommended that the teaching time for the “Cellar and Beverage Operations” module is no less than 6 hours and should be no more than 8 hours.
 You will need to allocate time for self-study and for completion of the research project of approximately 32 hours in total

 Qualification – Beverage and Food Operations Management Certificate – will be awarded on successful completion of the following courses and modules: